pingcap/docs-cn/sql-statements/sql-statement-calibrate-resource.md

 > **Note:**
 >
-> This feature is not available on [Serverless Tier clusters](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta).
+> This feature is not available on [TiDB Serverless clusters](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-serverless-beta).

 </CustomContent>